 The college does not maintain an urgent care capability; it relies on local emergency medical services for urgent/emergency care.
 Urgent care is defined as an injury or disease that is life threatening or potentially life threatening in the opinion of a reasonable person without specialized medical training.
-The college does maintain supplies for non-urgent medical emergencies, e.g., sprains, minor lacerations.
-These supplies are located as follows:
+Non urgent care is expected to be self-administered or referred to outside medical facilities.

 Snow Days / Inclement Weather

 The College will remain open during snow or inclement weather as long as possible.
 Therefore, the College will be open unless speciﬁcally mentioned in radio and TV broadcasts for school closings.
 In the event it becomes necessary to close, announcements will be made over local television and radio stations.
 A decision to close will usually be made prior to the late news broadcast (11:00 p.m.) and will include all sites.
 The College’s telephone system will have a message announcing the closing.
 However, the College reserves the right to close selected sites without advance notice.
 In order to receive PDCCC emergency notiﬁcations to your cell phone and/or email, sign up now at PDCAlert.

 Incoming—The Ofﬁce of Admissions and Records will receive emergency messages for students and make every effort to see that they are delivered.
 The regular telephones of the College (in ofﬁces, etc.) are not to be used by the students for outgoing calls.

 Bomb Threats or Suspicious Device/Packages